 - Many people have asked us this, so starting in the 2015/2016 season we are operating 30 day caravans just as far as Mazatlan and Teacapan, 100 km's south.
 Either way they are about 30% lower than other companies.
 On some you may have the option to choose to return with another group.

 - Yes to the Yucatan, see www.caravanemexique.com.
 We are also looking at operating one in French in conjunction with our partners at Baja Amigos.

-Can I do a partial trip or go down with the Fall trip & back in Spring?
+Can I do a partial trip or go down with one trip & back with another?

 What is the difference between you and other caravan companies?